-A survey taken in 1888 revealed that the station’s fence enclosed roughly an acre of land that did not belong to the government, and that the boathouse had been built on the adjacent property.
-The boundary fence was subsequently relocated to the property line, and the boathouse was moved to land belonging to the station.
-Also in 1888, a wooden, pyramidal tower was built just west of the tower to support a fog bell.
-The bell was alternately struck a single and double blow at twenty-second intervals by a Stevens striking machine.
+A survey taken in 1887 revealed that the station’s fence enclosed roughly an acre of land that did not belong to the government, and that the boathouse had been built on the adjacent property.
+The boundary fence was subsequently relocated to the correct property line, and the boathouse was moved to land belonging to the station.
+Also in 1887, a wooden, pyramidal tower was built just west of the lighthouse to support a fog bell.
+A Stevens striking machine alternately struck the bell a single and double blow at twenty-second intervals.

-As mentioned earlier, John Purington arrived on Nash Island in 1916.
-That same year he went to the rescue of the schooner Maine, which has lost its foremast in a squall, and towed it three miles to safety with the station’s boat.
+As mentioned earlier, John Purington arrived at Nash Island Lighthouse in 1916.
+That same year he went to the rescue of the schooner Maine, which had lost its foremast in a squall, and towed it three miles to safety with the station’s boat.
 Two years later, Keeper Purington furnished lodging and gasoline to the occupant of a powerboat.
-Keeper Purington received some assistant from his nine children as evidenced in 1921, when his two sons, Robert and Raymond, were acknowledged in a Lighthouse Service report for having towed a disabled powerboat to safe anchorage.
+Keeper Purington received some assistance from his nine children as evidenced in 1921, when his two sons, Robert and Raymond, were acknowledged in a Lighthouse Service report for having towed a disabled powerboat to safe anchorage.

 Jenny Purington recalled that she and her siblings would help wind the fog bell machinery when necessary, and polish the station’s brass every other day.
 “Didn’t I hate the brass cleaning,” she said.
 The family also helped to whitewash the lighthouse, barn, and bell tower.
-A bosuns’ chair, consisting of a plank and two pairs of ropes, was used to paint the lighthouse.
+A bosun’s chair, consisting of a wooden plank and two pairs of ropes, was used to paint the lighthouse.
 After being hoisted to the top of the tower, Jenny was scared to death.
 “My father asked me why I didn’t get to work, and I said, ‘I can’t.
 My hands won’t let go’.”
-Jenny Purington Cirone shared some of her memories from Nash Island with Sherry Thomas, author of We didn’t have much, but we sure had plenty.

 But you see, ever since I was ten year old, I been messing around in a boat.
 I had ten lobster traps when I was ten years old.
 Course, we liked to get in them pods and go get the wood over on the other island, thought that was a big deal, you know. … It was the tricky pod, too; we had two pods, one tricky and one not. ...
 Course, we had to go to school too.
 We started out havin a teacher out there on the island.
 And we’d get in, well maybe, possibly four weeks out of the year.
 This teacher’d go from island to island, two weeks here, two weeks there.
 By the time she got back to our island, we’d already forgot what she’d learned us.
 Then she’d go home and one of my brothers’d propose.
 That’s what kept happenin to ‘em.
 My seven brothers took to marryin ‘em fast as they come on the island.

-In 1948, after the light had been automated, the Coast Guard visited Nash Island and burned down the dwelling and bell tower.
+Nash Island Lighthouse was automated in 1947, at which the light’s characteristic was change from fixed red to a white flash every ten seconds and the fog bell was discontinued.
+Not long after automation, the Coast Guard visited Nash Island and burned down the dwelling and bell tower.
 Jenny Cirone was fit to be tied.
 “That’s the only time I felt like hurting anybody in my life,” she remembered.
 Afraid that the unattended fire would burn up her pastureland on the island, she got on the phone and kept calling until the Coast Guard sent people out to extinguish the blaze.
 Vernon L. Fash was one of the coastguardsmen who was sent to Nash Island aboard the USCGC Snohomish from Rockland to put out the fire.
 “I thought we would never get it out because the peat just kept burning and burning,” said Fash.
-“I shall never forget it because it burned for days and needless to say we worked long long hours and finally extinguished it.”
+“I shall never forget it because it burned for days and needless to say we worked long, long hours and finally extinguished it.”

 National Wildlife Refuge.
 The island is closed from April through August to protect nesting seabirds.
 Grounds open seasonally, tower closed.